mayrmt/tutorial_block_preconditioning_in_4C/README.md

 ## Organization of Course Material

-### Part I: Solving linear systems arising in 3D elasticity
+### Part I: Solving linear systems arising from 3D elasticity

 Tutorial steps are described in `solid_mechanics/part_I.md`.
 The tutorial consists of the following steps: